Massachusetts Institute of Technology

 MIT Department of Urban Studies and Planning

-1. What specific institutional components in co-managed systems predict healthier coastal ecosystems?
+1. What specific institutions predict healthier coastal ecosystems?

 2. How are co-managed institutions linked to economic development namely in coastal ecosystem service delivery?

 I have transdisciplinary interests that include economic development potential in communities that depend on coastal resources, and innovative ways to link environmental policy and institutions to positive ecological, social, and economic outcomes.
 Well managed natural resources such as coral reefs, estuaries, sea grass, mangroves, and coastal wetlands deliver many socio-economic benefits to coastal communities.
 I am interested in public policies, environmental regulations, and collaborative governance institutions that ensure natural resources are well-managed.

 I am a researcher at the Woods Hole Oceanographic Institute Marine Policy Center through the WHOI Guest Student Program.
 I am supervised by Professor Porter Hoagland where I work on an NSF Funded Coastal SEES Project on the economic valuation of ecosystem services in large urban estuaries, specifically the Hudson River.
 There we are using large scale biophysical models coupled with economic models to measure the impacts of port siting.